Employer of Record

 Conditions for Ending Employment in Mexico

-- Voluntary Resignation: When an employee decides to leave their position, they are entitled to compensation for any unused vacation days, a vacation premium, and a prorated Christmas bonus.
-This payout, often referred to as a “finiquito” (settlement) in the context of Mexican labor, reflects the benefits accumulated until the time of resignation.
-For employees with more than 15 years of service, an “antiquity premium” may also apply, which grants them 12 days’ worth of salary for each year worked, capped at twice the Mexican minimum wage.
+• Voluntary Resignation: When an employee decides to leave their position, they are entitled to payment for accrued rights such as unpaid salary, proportional vacation pay, the vacation premium, and a prorated Christmas bonus.
+This payout, often referred to as a finiquito, reflects the benefits accumulated until the time of resignation.
+For employees with 15 or more years of service, an antiquity premium may also apply, which grants 12 days’ salary for each year worked, capped according to the legal salary limit.

-- Wrongful Termination: In instances of unjust termination, the severance pay is more generous.
-Employees in this situation are entitled to:
+• Wrongful Termination: In instances of unjust termination, employees are generally entitled to:

-- An additional 20 days’ salary for each year of employment.
+• An additional 20 days’ salary for each year of employment, if ordered or applicable in the specific legal route used.

-- Voluntary Resignation: Understanding Severance Pay in Mexico In cases of voluntary resignation, the employee chooses to end their employment, and the associated severance payout is called the “finiquito.”
+• Voluntary Resignation: Understanding Severance Pay in Mexico In cases of voluntary resignation, the employee chooses to end their employment, and the associated final payout is commonly called the finiquito.
 This includes the benefits accrued up to their departure.
-The calculation for this payment will be detailed shortly.

 Employees vs Independent Contractors